The latest FFS Cup results + draws

-Gameweek 18 will see the next rounds of our FFS Open Cup and FFS Members Cup take place.
+Gameweek 19 will see the quarter-finals of our FFS Open Cup and FFS Members Cup take place.

 We’ll bring you the latest draws and results in this article.
 Both of these cup competitions are independent of the ones that you can see on the Fantasy Premier League (FPL) website.